syednoor1995/Nodejs-Boilerplate/README.md

 1) Clone the project in your local directory git clone https://github.com/syednoor1995/Assignment.git
 2) Open the project in VS Code
-3) Install all the necassary dependency by using the following command npm install
+3) Install all the necassary dependency by using (npm install) command in terminal.
-4) Run the Server by using the following command npm start
+4) Run the Server by using (npm start) command in terminal.

 # Assignment detail description